nianqiu-liu/KKS_VR/README.md

 * Touchpad

 You may need to tweak button assignments in SteamVR's per-game settings if your controllers don't natively have these.
-If you are using Windows MR controllers, you may also need to configure them to pretend to be Vive controllers, for reasons I don't understand.
+See the Controller Support section for a list of knwon-to-work controllers.

 In the game, each of the controllers has 3 tools: Menu, Warp and School.
 Only one of them can be active at a time.
 You can cycle through the tools by pressing